nodejs/node/deps/npm/doc/files/package.json.md

 Please do not do this unless you are really very very sure.
 If your engines object is something overly restrictive, you can quite easily and inadvertently lock yourself into obscurity and prevent your users from updating to new versions of Node.
 Consider this choice carefully.
-If people abuse it, it will be removed in a future version of npm.

 ## os